WebAssembly/WASI/proposals/filesystem/README.md

 Perhaps the biggest change from the preview1 version of openat, called `path_open`, is the removal of the *rights* flags.
-Preview1 associates a set of flags with every file descriptor enumerating which operatings may be performed on it, such as reading, writing, appending, truncating, and many other operations.
+Preview1 associates a set of flags with every file descriptor enumerating which operations may be performed on it, such as reading, writing, appending, truncating, and many other operations.
 In practice, this created a lot of ambiguity about how it mapped to POSIX semantics, as it doesn't directly correspond